LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Specifying an MSBA

 The specification size indicates the number of details the LLM must contend with.
 The number of dependencies and packages indicates the amount of external knowledge required by the LLM.
+The number of resources indicates the data management complexity.
 These metrics are not exact; its possible to have a large specification that is simple to implement and a small specification that is difficult to implement.
 Similarly not all external dependencies are equal; some express more intricate interfaces than others.
 Nonetheless, these metrics give a rough estimate on the complexity of an MSBA spec and are easy to compute.
-The LLM-as-a-Judge serves as a validation for the other metrics.
-Furthermore, the LLM explains why it gives the score, which provides further insight into the complexity of the spec.
+The LLM-as-a-Judge serves as a validation for the other metrics, and it also explains why it rated the spec with the given score, providing further insight into the complexity of the spec.
+Additional metrics could be added, such as the number of conditional requirements/constraints in the specification, similar to measuring Cyclomatic Complexity in programs (see also \cite{li-etal-2024-control}).